 Private Schools: Education can be totally in a foreign language like English, French, etc. or bilingual (i.e. 50% English – 50%Spanish) and they follow the Spanish curriculum.

 Semi-Private Schools (Concerdato): These are the schools founded as private schools but then supported by the State.
 Usually, 50% of fee is financed by the family and 50% by the State.
-The important thing here is that this financial support can come from the State or the church which defines if the school is Laic or religious (Catholic).
+The important thing here is that schools can have different financing sources depending on if it's supported by the state or the church.

 International Schools: These schools follow the curriculum of the chosen country (mostly British curriculum) and in their language.
 In this type of school, the class that your child will attend can be different than the Spanish educational system.
 There are also international schools following German, French even Norwegian or Swedish curriculums.
 Especially in the coastal regions of Spain (Costa del Sol, Costa Blanca, Costa Brava), the multinational residential nature brings also diversity to education.
 This option is most appropriate for people who are not planning to live in Spain in the long term or who plans to leave for another country for higher education.

 The kids that complete compulsory education would have two options.